 6. Play Physical Games

 Video games are all well and good, but kids also need to move around.
+For that matter, we could all use less screen time.

 If you have a yard, you can play games like tag or a miniaturized variation of capture the flag.
 But even without a yard, you can still play games like hide and seek in the house.